openaps/AndroidAPSdocs/docs/EN/Configuration/MedtronicPump.md

 - GNARL - You can get info here, but device needs to be ordered elsewhere ([github.com/ecc1/gnarl](https://github.com/ecc1/gnarl))

 ### What to do if I loose connection to RileyLink and/or Pump
-1. Run "Wake Up and Tune" action, this will try to find right frequency to communicate with pump
+1. Run "Wake Up and Tune" action, this will try to find right frequency to communicate with pump.
 2. Disable Bluetooth, wait 10s and enable it again.
-This will force reconnecting to RileyLink
+This will force reconnecting to RileyLink.
-3. Reset RileyLink, after you do that do not forget to run "Reset RileyLink Config" action
+3. Reset RileyLink, after you do that do not forget to run "Reset RileyLink Config" action.
-4. Try 3 and 2 together
+4. Try 3 and 2 together.
-5. Reset RileyLink and reset phone
+5. Reset RileyLink and reset phone.

 ### How to determine what Frequency my pump uses
 ![Pump Model](../images/Medtronic06.png)